 Syron introduced a limited run of Syron Tablets in 2013, here is a review from TOP Bargains: "Whether you're seeking to upgrade or finally join the millions who have been won over by tablet computing, you've come to the right place.
 This Syron tablet, operating on Android's famous Ice Cream Sandwich OS, packs all the punch you could ask for into a light, slim and sleek package."

-Tyrone Voigt partnered with Actuator Systems Australia in 2014 and through his network and associations, Actuator Systems Australia was able to supply the ReliTouch range of biometric access control digital locks to a wide variety of customers from around the world, including but not limited to, Care Facilities, Recreational Centres, Gyms, Warehousing and Factories in Australia as well as mining facilities in South Africa and Ghana and the Port Authority Facilities in Tanzania.
+Tyrone Voigt partnered with Actuator Systems Australia in 2014 and through his network and associations, Tyrone Voigt was able to organise a feature article about the ReliTouch with the Construction Review Magazine in Africa.
+Actuator Systems Australia was able to supply the ReliTouch range of biometric access control digital locks to a wide variety of customers from around the world, including but not limited to, Care Facilities, Recreational Centres, Gyms, Warehousing and Factories in Australia as well as mining facilities in South Africa and Ghana and the Port Authority Facilities in Tanzania.

 Actuator Systems Australia is partly owned by Actuator Systems in the US and Actuator Systems went into a joint venture with Strattec, they were to produce a new range of biometric deadbolts called the Nucli.